ccallawa/alyvix_doc/stylesheet.rst

 ------------

 **Link buttons** let you easily create a button linking to a URL, including making an entire panel part of the link.
+(Watch out if adding the *stretched-link* CSS element which can make your entire page a link.)
 Some examples:

 .. link-button:: style_sphinx_panels
    :type: ref
    :text: Link to the Sphinx Panels section
-   :classes: btn-success stretched-link
+   :classes: btn-success

 .. code-block:: rst

    .. link-button:: sphinx/panels
       :type: ref
       :text: Link to the Sphinx Panels section
-      :classes: btn-success stretched-link
+      :classes: btn-success

 .. tabbed:: Simple Button with Tooltip